Bootstrapping quantum process tomography via a perturbative ansatz: Simulation Tests of the Ansatz

 \subsection{Coherent Error in the Cross-Resonance Gate}

 We also perform a systematic testing of the PAPA approach by examining coherent error in a cross-resonance (CR) implementation of a CNOT gate \cite{Rigetti:2010aa,Chow:2011aa}, with the ideal gate taking the form ${\rm CNOT}_{12}\otimes \hat{\iden}$.
 Referred to as a CR-CNOT, this ideal gate consists of the ideal CR-gate followed by single-qubit gates.
-The unitary describing the implemented gate in the presence of coherent error is given by $\hat{U}_{\rm CNOT} = \hat{U}^1_{-Z90}\hat{U}^{2}_{+X90}\hat{U}_{\rm CR}$, with $\hat{U}_{\pm\mu90}^j$ a rotation of qubit $j$ of angle $\pm 90^{\circ}$ around the $\mu$-axis (which we assume to be perfect), and
+The unitary describing the implemented gate in the presence of coherent error is given by $\hat{U}_{\rm CNOT} = \hat{Z}^1_{-90}\hat{X}^{2}_{90}\hat{U}_{\rm CR}$, with the $\pm 90^{\circ}$ single-qubit rotations assumed to be perfect, and

 where for compactness of notation we have suppressed the tensor product symbols, such that $\hat{Z}\hat{X}\hat{\iden} = \hat{Z}\otimes\hat{X}\otimes\hat{\iden}$.